mla/text-forge/README.md

       <%$ $pagination %>
     ');

-In this case the 'pagination' content has been "captured" into the variable
+In this case the "pagination" content has been "captured" into the variable
 $pagination, which is then inserted in multiple locations within the main template.